On this page:

 - Fond-du-Luth Casino is a large casino on the lake in the center of Duluth.
 They have a lot of table games and more than 750 slot machines.

 - Black Bear Casino Resort is located outside Duluth near Carlton.
-It is a favorite among many car enthusiasts because it is a nice drive and they offer a great steak house.
+It is a favourite among many car enthusiasts because it is a nice drive and they offer a great steak house.
 Steak, beer, and gambling make for a very good night.

 Getting to Duluth